Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Smoothness of and H o lderness of

-Now the first inequality follows from \eqref{fff} \eqref{A11} and the above construction of $ K $.
-(That the constants $ \Theta_1, \Theta_2 $ in (H1b) are independent of $ m_0 $ is exactly used here.)
+Now the first inequality follows from \eqref{fff}, \eqref{A11} and the above construction of $ K $.
+(That the constants $ \Theta_1, \Theta_2 $ in (H1b) are independent of $ m_0 $ is used exactly here.)
 Next, let us consider the second inequality.
-Compute
+We compute

 where $ y = \widehat{f}_{u(m_0)} (u(m_0), \hat{x} ) $, $ \hat{x} = \widehat{x}_{m_0}(m_0,x) $, and